 Regardless of whether you go for Leyland Vinyl Matt or Covaplus, having the correct tools for the job will make all the difference.
 I like to use a long-pile roller for this type of material, simply because you can apply generous coats of paint without experiencing any defects such as orange peel.

-As for the brush: my preference is ProDec Ice Fusion.
-These are brilliant because of the way the bristles are tapered from bottom to tip.
-Striking straight lines in nice and easy when using them.
+As for the brush, my preference is ProDec Ice Fusion.
+These are brilliant because of the way the filaments are tapered.
+Striking straight lines in is nice and easy when using them.
 Click here to see online prices.

 FAQs